Marchers in Washington, New York, Boston protest against police killings

 Marchers, including many parents with children, chanted "No justice, no peace, no racist police" and "Hands up, don't shoot."
 Protesters carried signs that said "All men are created equal" and "Black lives matter."

-Relatives of Eric Garner and Akai Gurley, who were killed by New York police, Brown and Trayvon Martin, slain by a Florida neighbourhood watchman in 2012, all took part in the Washington rally.
+Relatives of Eric Garner and Akai Gurley, who were killed by New York police, Brown and Trayvon Martin, slain by a Florida neighborhood watchman in 2012, all took part in the Washington rally.

 "What a sea of people," said Brown's mother, Lesley McSpadden.
 "If they don't see this and make a change, I don't know what we're going to do."